-Your family physician should be able to assist; however, if you don't have a physician or don't live close to your physician's office, you may call the volunteer office to arrange a blood draw at Mercy Hospital.
+Your family physician should be able to assist; however, if you do not have a physician or do not live close to your physician's office, you may call the volunteer office to arrange a blood draw at Mercy Hospital.
 All costs of obtaining a physical or immunizations are your responsibility, so you may want to check with your insurance provider or physician's office.

 Mercy Hospital is Southwest Colorado's largest and most technologically advanced medical facility.
 Our areas of specialty include breast diagnostics, cancer care, emergency medicine, a level III trauma unit and radiology.
 As a non-profit hospital that is part of the Centura Health network, Mercy Hospital is committed to improving the health and wellness of the communities it serves in the Four Corners region.